Back to blog

 Web scraping using Selenium is a great practice, especially when learning the basics.
 But, depending on your goals, it's sometimes easier to choose an already-built tool that does web scraping for you.
 Building your own scraper is a long and resource-costly procedure that might not be worth the time and effort.

-Learn how to bypass CAPTCHA with Selenium and Python or deal with infite scroll and dive deeper into Scraper APIs and how to integrate them, you can check out our quick start guides for SERP Scraper API, E-Commerce Scraper API, and Web Scraper API, or if you have any product related questions, contact us at hello@oxylabs.io.
+Learn how to bypass CAPTCHA with Selenium and Python or deal with infinite scroll and dive deeper into the Web Scraper API.
+You can also check out our quick start guide for Web Scraper API, or if you have any product-related questions, contact us at hello@oxylabs.io.

 Frequently asked questions